 Yes, being weird is fun, but surprisingly it has improved my life in more ways than just making it more enjoyable.

 Chelsea has taught me how our weirdness develops our faith.
 Learning through Chelsea’s example, God is our God – he is here for us and with us and who we need Him to be, is exactly who He wants to be.
-We can simply look to the sky or the world around us and feel and see his presence in ways that are so beautifully special we may just miss them if we don’t pay attention.
-We can bond with God over a song that’s words are special, or a moment that may be exciting, and different.
+We can simply look to the sky or the world around us and feel and see His presence in ways that are so beautifully special we may just miss them if we don’t pay attention.
 She has taught me that getting closer to God is not just a solitary experience but one that is developed through your experiences and your relationships with others.

 When you can tap into what makes you different you suddenly become more of an asset to the people around you.
 Like my group of friends, Chels stands as the pillar for support, advice, a good laugh, a fun moment, inspiration and a reminder that we are all good enough.
 She looks at life differently, but the way life should be looked at.
 She understands living to be happy and having fun while you can.
 She understands following your passion and how that is our vocation in life.
 She understands the twists and turns and how there is a silver lining in whatever we are given.
 She has this wonderful sense of optimism that is not idealistic or fake.
 I find that it’s rooted all in the fact that she doesn’t strive to be perfect, she strives to be herself and pushes everyone to embrace the best version of their own selves.

-Thank you, Chels – my favorite weirdo – for making that ever so apparent to my life, and the lives of everyone you come across!
+Thank you, Chels – my favorite weirdo – for making that ever so apparent in my life, and the lives of everyone you come across!

 “We’re all a little weird.
 And life is a little weird.
 And when we find someone whose weirdness is compatible with ours, we join up with them and fall into mutually satisfying weirdness—and call it love—true love.”